PAST2212/domainthreat/README.md

 - Add Possibility to enumerate user mail names
 - Add Possibility to parse Arguments (e.g. workers for multithreading)
 - Evaluate other public newly registered domain sources beside whoisds
+- Work with Classes to improve code readability

 **Additional**
 - Public Source whoisds has capped quantity of daily registrations to 100.000.
 You are also able to use cheap paid sources for daily work for around 9$/month as I do or other public sources